 (3) Ocular signs: objective evidence of ocular involvement defined as a positive result for at least one of the following two tests:

-- Schirmer’s I test, performed without anaesthesia (<5 mm in 5 minutes)
+- Schirmer’s I test, performed without anesthesia (<5 mm in 5 minutes)

-- Rose bengal score or other ocular dye score (>4 according to van Bijsterveld’s scoring system)
+- Rose bengal score or another ocular dye score (>4 according to van Bijsterveld’s scoring system)

-- In minor salivary glands (obtained through normal-appearing mucosa) focal lymphocytic sialoadenitis, evaluated by an expert histopathologist, with a focus score >1, defined as a number of lymphocytic foci (which are adjacent to normal-appearing mucous acini and contain more than 50 lymphocytes) per 4 mm2 of glandular tissue
+- In minor salivary glands (obtained through normal-appearing mucosa) focal lymphocytic sialadenitis, evaluated by an expert histopathologist, with a focus score >1, defined as a number of lymphocytic foci (which are adjacent to normal-appearing mucous acini and contain more than 50 lymphocytes) per 4 mm2 of glandular tissue.

 (5) Salivary gland involvement: objective evidence of salivary gland involvement defined by a positive result for at least one of the following diagnostic tests: